MicrosoftDocs/well-architected/well-architected/services/azure-service-fabric-well-architected-framework.md

 **Standard clusters** require you to define a cluster resource alongside a number of supporting resources.
 These resources must be set up correctly upon deployment and maintained correctly throughout the lifecycle of the cluster.
 Otherwise, the cluster and your services will not function properly.

-**Managed clusters** are an evolution of the standard cluster resource model that simplifies your deployment and management operations.
+**Managed clusters** simplify your deployment and management operations.
 The managed cluster model consists of a single Service Fabric managed cluster resource that encapsulates and abstracts away the underlying resources.

 This article primarily discusses the **managed cluster** model for simplicity.
 However, call-outs are made for any special considerations that apply to the **standard cluster** model.